 To be held on May 26 and 27, 2023, the summit will bring together people, communities, schools organisations and government to celebrate climate actions to date and commit to working towards zero emissions together by 2030.
-We will be inspired by world leading climate speakers and present updates on the following:

 We are creating a community-owned Zero Emissions Roadmap for Greater Bendigo that identifies collaborative climate advocacy, education and projects to reach zero emissions by 2030.
 We are creating this Roadmap in three phases.

 Preparing a draft roadmap (up to end of March 2023)